- Part two in our five-part series on PPC ads success

 Before you log into your AdWords account, you first need to think about why you’re doing this PPC campaign.
 What’s the ultimate purpose of the campaign you are about to start spending your precious marketing budget on?
 Is it to encourage more sales?
 Increase brand awareness?
 Or to promote a new product or service?
 As we highlighted in our first post, having a defined goal is key.

-So, let’s look at the five prep steps for creating a big-impact PPC campaign!
+So, let’s look at the five step guide for running a successful PPC campaign!

 1. Have a clear idea of your audience and how you’ll reach them